 To help manage those thoughts it sometimes helps to create a written “worry analysis”.

-“On the left-hand side write down the things that you are worried about.. then in the next column you ask yourself is this something I totally control or don’t control or can I influence it?”
+“On the left-hand side write down the things that you’re worried about… then in the next column ask yourself, is this something I totally control or don’t control, or can I influence it?”
 Caron explained.

-Watch out for the warning signs that you are overloading, said Caron.
+Watch out for the warning signs that you’re overloading, said Caron.
 If you have lost your enthusiasm and are feeling low on emotional energy then it’s time to “back off and work on inspiring yourself again.”